jlevers/selling-partner-api/README.md

 ```

 > [!NOTE]
 > Older versions of the Selling Partner API used AWS IAM credentials to authenticate, and so this library had additional AWS configuration options.
-If you're upgrading from an older version of this library and are confused about what to do with your AWs creds, you can just ignore them.
-The SP API no longer authenticates via AWSA IAM roles or users.
+If you're upgrading from an older version of this library and are confused about what to do with your AWS creds, you can just ignore them.
+The SP API no longer authenticates via AWS IAM roles or users.

 Now you have a Selling Partner API connector instance, and you can start making calls to the API.
 The connector instance has methods for each of the API segments (e.g., `sellers`, `orders`, `fba-inbound`), and you can access them like so: